percona/postgres/contrib/pg_tde/documentation/docs/replication.md

 ### Configure pg_hba.conf

-To connect to the replication server, add the following line in `pg_hba.conf`:
+To allow the replica to connect to the primary server, add the following line in `pg_hba.conf`:

 ```conf
 host  replication  example_replicator  standby_ip/32  scram-sha-256